tezizzm/SchwabMayWorkshop/Exercises/Exercise #3 Discovery/instructions.md

     }
     ```

-6. Run the following command to create an instance of Service Discovery **note: service name and type may be different depending on platform/operator configuration**
+4. Run the following command to create an instance of Service Discovery **note: service name and type may be different depending on platform/operator configuration**

-    ```bat
+    ```powershell
     cf create-service p-service-registry standard myDiscoveryService
     ```

-7. Navigate to the manifest.yml file and in the services section add an entry to bind the application to the newly created instance of the Service Discovery Service.
+5. Navigate to the manifest.yml file and in the services section add an entry to bind the application to the newly created instance of the Service Discovery Service.

     ```yml
         - myDiscoveryService
     ```

-8. We will now once again push the API application.
+6. We will now once again push the API application.
 Run the `cf push` command to update the api.

-9. Go "manage" the `Service Registry` instance from within Apps Manager.
+7. Go "manage" the `Service Registry` instance from within Apps Manager.
 Notice our service is now listed!

 We now change focus to a front end application that discovers our products API microservice.